 Having the right work experience is a major factor in your Canadian visa application.
 Most federal visa programs will request that you have at least two years of work experience in a relevant field to apply but this does depend on the visa program and province you apply for.

 Certain programs like the Canadian Experience Class will only accept Canadian work experience!
 While other programs may state that any work experience gained while studying, volunteering or freelancing will not count towards this basic requirement you will need to meet to apply for your visa.

 The Right Language Skills

 You may not know this, but all immigration programs in Canada need you to be proficient in at least one major language in Canada.
 You must prove your ability in either French or English.
-Yes, even if you are from a English speaking country, you must prove your language skills in speaking, listening, reading and writing.
+Yes, even if you are from an English-speaking country, you must prove your language skills in speaking, listening, reading, and writing.

 You can take two verified tests, the International English Language Testing System (IELTS) for English and the Test d’evaluation (TEF) for French.

 We will talk in more detail about these language exams later on in our How to Immigrate from Singapore to Canada Guide.

 Because Canada is such a law-abiding country, it sets high standards when it comes to immigration.
 You must prove to the Immigration Office that you have no criminal background, are not under investigation, or currently being charged for any misdemeanor.